Can state laws change federal laws in Australia?

 Hi Craige, thanks for your question.

-State laws cannot change federal – national – laws in Australia.
+No, state laws cannot change federal (national) laws in Australia.

-The Australian Constitution outlines the establishment of the High Court of Australia and describes how it can resolve disagreements between the federal and state governments over their law-making powers.
-If a law is contested – challenged – it is up to the High Court to decide whether the Constitution gives the state or federal parliament the power to make this law.
+If a law is contested – challenged – it is up to the High Court of Australia to decide whether the Constitution gives the state parliament or federal Parliament the power to make the law, and therefore which law will apply.

-On some matters the federal Parliament and the state parliaments may make laws about the same things, for example, roads and health.
-Section 109 the Australian Constitution states that if the federal Parliament and a state parliament pass conflicting laws on the same subject, then the federal law overrides the state law, or the part of the state law that is inconsistent with it.
+On some matters, the federal Parliament and the state parliaments may make laws about the same things, for example, roads and health.
+When both the federal and state parliaments can make laws about the same area, section 109 of the Constitution applies.
+It says that if a state law is inconsistent with a valid federal law, the federal law will apply and the inconsistent part of the state law will have no effect.

 Three levels of government: Federal, state and local.